 Just like children who play on playgrounds in daycare or at school can get hurt from time to time, dogs playing with each other on the playgrounds can get hurt too.
 Dogs play with their mouths and paws and like to wrestle around on the ground with each other.
 Because our dogs play in small groups, and because of the training program our staff is required to complete, injuries are rare.
 If injuries do occur, you (not Ruff Housing) are responsible for any medical expenses for your dog, as you would be for a child.
 You need to be sure that you are comfortable with this before allowing your dog to play in the playroom.
 If you are not, Private Retreat or Enrichment is always an option.
 Most owners find that the benefits of allowing their dog to play outweigh the risks.

 Can I watch my dogs play?

 Yes!
 We have webcams available in all of our play areas at no additional charge.
 Instructions are distributed to clients who have dogs staying with us.
-We change our passwords frequently to ensure privacy and a good picture by not overloading the server with too many viewers at once, which will slow down the cameras.

 Why can’t I find my dog on the webcam?

 We have webcams in most areas of our facility so you can enjoy watching your dog play.
 However, the cameras cannot always show the entire room.
 If you’re having trouble finding your dog, they may be in an area of the room that is out of view, at lunch or having a nap in the bedroom area.

 Does my dog need to be on a leash when arriving or leaving Ruff Housing?

 Yes!
 All dogs are required to be on a leash at all times when coming or going.
 This is for the safety of your dog, especially in our parking lot.
 This will also help keep the lobby environment more calm and running smoothly.
 Remember, not all dogs that come to Ruff Housing are dogs that are friendly with other dogs.